 Color Mapping Techniques

-Color Map Type lets you choose from number of different techniques to map each input color to a different output color.
+The passthrough layer exposes a Color Map Type property that controls how the system remaps pixel colors in the passthrough image stream.
+You can choose from a number of different techniques to map each input color to a different output color.
 The following options are available:

 Color Look-Up Tables (LUTs)